Parent page: Server Items

 Create your own, custom lifecycle definition.

 A newly-added lifecycle definition is distinguished by a '+' suffix in its tab.
-This reflects that the definition is still being configured and has not yet been 'saved' to the set of lifecycle definitions available to the Workspace.
+This reflects that the definition is still being configured and has not yet been 'saved' to the set of lifecycle definitions available to the server.